 In 1906, a group of county judges organized AOC to provide a forum for information sharing and consensus development among Oregon’s counties.
-By 1936, the membership had perceived a need for greater representation at the state legislature and more attention to the growing activities of AOC.
+By 1936, the membership had perceived a need for greater representation at the State Legislature and more attention to the growing activities of AOC.
 As a result, Judge F.L.
 Phipps of Wasco County (then immediate past president of AOC) was employed as part-time executive secretary, a position he held for 22 years.
 Upon Judge Phipps’ retirement, the AOC office was moved from The Dalles to Salem, and Kenneth C. Tollenaar was hired as the first full-time executive secretary.
 Since then, the position has been changed to executive director, and three individuals have held that post.
-AOC’s current executive director is Mike McArthur.

 Today, Oregon counties face a complex task of providing vital public services because of the increasing demands of a growing population and diverse society.

 Contemporary county government is involved in a wide range of important public services in addition to the traditional services.
 Today, county government responsibilities include public health, mental health, community corrections, juvenile services, criminal prosecution, airports, parks, libraries, land-use planning, building regulations, refuse disposal, elections, recording of vital records, air-pollution control, veterans services, economic development, urban renewal, public housing, county fairs, museums, animal control, emergency management, senior services, and many others.

 AOC is dedicated to improving the ability of county government to serve Oregonians and has expanded on that mission since 1906.